nebuly-ai/optimate/optimization/speedster/README.md

 # 💥 Speedster

-`Speedster` is an open-source module designed to speed up AI inference in just a few lines of code.
-The library automatically applies the best set of SOTA optimization techniques to achieve the maximum inference speed-up (latency, throughput, model size) physically possible on your hardware (single machine).
+`Speedster` reduces inference costs by leveraging SOTA optimization techniques that best couple your AI models with the underlying hardware (GPUs and CPUs).
+The idea is to make AI inference way cheaper in just a few lines of code.

-`Speedster` makes it easy to combine optimization techniques across the whole software-to-hardware stack, delivering best-in-class speed-ups.
+`Speedster` makes it easy to combine optimization techniques across the whole software-to-hardware stack, delivering best-in-class cost savings.
 If you like the idea, give us a star to support the project ⭐

 ![speedster](https://user-images.githubusercontent.com/53374883/225599469-f1a626f0-c001-42bd-bc8b-ec0e966ddad6.png)

 The core `Speedster` workflow consists of 3 steps:

 - [x]  **Select**: input your model in your preferred DL framework and express your preferences regarding:
-    - Accuracy loss: do you want to trade off a little accuracy for much higher performance?
+    - Accuracy loss: do you want to trade off a little accuracy for significant cost savings?
-    - Optimization time: stellar accelerations can be time-consuming.
+    - Optimization time: achieving great savings can be time-consuming.
 Can you wait, or do you need an instant answer?
 - [x]  **Search**: the library automatically tests every combination of optimization techniques across the software-to-hardware stack (sparsity, quantization, compilers, etc.) that is compatible with your needs and local hardware.
-- [x]  **Serve**: finally, `Speedster` chooses the best configuration of optimization techniques and returns an accelerated version of your model in the DL framework of your choice (just on steroids 🚀).
+- [x]  **Serve**: finally, `Speedster` chooses the best configuration of optimization techniques and returns an accelerated version of your model in the DL framework of your choice (just cheaper 🚀).

 # Installation